paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 var node = fences.Add(newFence);
 ```

-It will return a reference to the parent node if you need it for chaining.
+It will return a reference to a node holding the new item.

 ##### Recycle a Currently Unused Node